FoodFood WasteFrom the Linear to the Circular: How Guelph-Wellington is Closing the Circle...

 Our Food Future is organised around three key workstreams: nutritious food, waste as a resource, and circular businesses and collaboration, under each of which sits a team of “researchers, post-secondary institutions, industry experts, not-for-profit organisations, business-accelerator organisations, and public-sector enterprises working together to co-design solutions and prototypes and projects”.

-“It’s a big vision, but, when you take all those those three areas together – which actually hit all of the components of the the food value chain – you really start to see systems change,” says Barbara.
+“It’s a big vision, but, when you take all those those three areas together – which actually hit all of the components of the food value chain – you really start to see systems change,” says Barbara.

 The goals for each workstream are deliberately bold.
 For example, Guelph-Wellington aims to create 50 new circular businesses and collaborations by 2025.